20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 The collection includes beautifully restored carousels, century-old bicycles, German swings, and Venetian gondolas from old amusement parks and fairs.
 One of the highlights is the Saloon Carrousel, a magical merry-go-round in the Belle Époque style.

-My favourite movie, Midnight in Paris, filmed a party scene here which is how I first discovered it.
+My favorite movie, Midnight in Paris, filmed a party scene here, which is how I first discovered it.

 No 16.
 Observation Deck Montparnasse Tower

-It stands at 210 metres high and the Observation Deck is on the 56th floor providing unparalleled 360-degree views over Paris.
+It stands at 210 meters, and the Observation Deck is on the 56th floor, offering unparalleled 360-degree views of Paris.
 You can stand outside and see iconic landmarks such as the Eiffel Tower, the Louvre, and the Arc de Triomphe.

 And did I mention the elevator that takes you up there is the fastest in Europe?